aharth/twc/README.md

 The script excludes mention of the string "The Web Conference 2022", which is part of the template.

-The check includes the references of the papers, i.e., with zero hits the papers do presumably not cite any papers from The Web Conference.
+The check includes the references of the papers, i.e., papers with zero hits do not cite any papers from The Web Conference.

 ## Usage